ariknel/SmartGuitar/README.md

 - **Reverb (convolution)** — 512-tap IR, load custom impulse responses via web UI
 - **Cabinet IR simulation** — 512-tap FIR, multiple cabinet models

-### Looper
+### Looper *(v3 OTA)*
-- **60 seconds mono** or **30 seconds stereo** at 44.1kHz/16-bit
-- Full loop buffer lives in PSRAM (5.3MB)
+- Loop audio streamed directly to/from SD card — no PSRAM consumed, no RAM constraint
+- Loop length limited only by SD card space (1GB SD ≈ 3 hours at 44.1kHz/16-bit mono)
-- Overdub, undo, playback controls via record button and web UI
+- Overdub, undo, stop controls
+- Controlled via **JST-SH expansion header (J6)** — wire a momentary button anywhere on the guitar body (near knobs, upper bout, strap button), or plug a standard footswitch pedal into **3.5mm jack (J7)** for hands-free operation on stage
+- All hardware present from v1 — no PCB modification needed when v3 firmware ships

-> **All DSP effects are v1 hardware-ready.** The PCB, module, and memory are sufficient for the full effects chain from day one.
-Effects are a firmware matter — ship what works in v1, enable more in subsequent OTA updates.
+> **All DSP effects and looper hardware are v1 PCB-ready.** Everything is a firmware matter — ship what is stable in v1, unlock more via OTA updates.

 ---